qbic-pipelines/rnadeseq/.github/PULL_REQUEST_TEMPLATE.md

-Many thanks to contributing to qbicsoftware/rnadeseq!
+Many thanks to contributing to qbic-pipelines!

 Please fill in the appropriate checklist below (delete whatever is not relevant).
 These are the most common things requested on pull requests (PRs).